 A 0.8-mile bypass.

 Eastbound: At the west Triphammer trailhead (MP38.1) proceed up ramp and turn left onto Triphammer Road.
 Proceed on Triphammer Road 280 feet and turn right onto the east Triphammer Ramp.
-The trail continues 0.75 mile to an asphalt paved ramp with a sharp left turn and comes to a junction with Piney Fork Road at approximately 0.80 mile (MP39.0).
+The trail continues 0.75 mile to an asphalt paved ramp with a sharp left turn and comes to a junction with Piney Fork Road at approximately 0.80 mile (MP39.1).
 A map sign with a box of maps is available for navigating the road detour.
 Turn right onto Piney Fork Road and proceed 0.79 mile (Be careful entering the tunnel approximately 0.5 mile after turning onto Piney Fork Road.
 The tunnel is narrow and has a blind curve at the east end.) to the intersection with Snowden Road.
 Cross the intersection and you will see the trail right of way on the right side of the road (Piney Fork Road).

-Westbound: Westbound: Cross the intersection of Snowden and Piney Fork Roads and proceed straight ahead on Piney Fork Road.
+Westbound: Cross the intersection of Snowden and Piney Fork Roads and proceed straight ahead on Piney Fork Road.
 Go 0.2 mile to the tunnel.
 Be careful entering the tunnel as there is a blind turn on the near end, the road is only one lane wide, and cars arenít looking for bikers.
 Proceed approximately 0.59 mile past the tunnel on Piney Fork Road just past the road bridge over Piney Fork Creek and turn left onto the Montour Trail ramp at MP39.0.
 Follow the trail 0.80 mile to the top of the west Triphammer Ramp and turn left (south) onto Triphammer Road.
-Take Triphammer road 280 feet to the trail entrance on the right at MP38.2.
-Take the east Triphammer Ramp to the trailhead, proceed across the bridge over Piney Fork Creek and continue on the trail.
+Take Triphammer Road 280 feet to the trail entrance on the right at MP38.2.
+Take the east Triphammer Ramp downhill to the trailhead, proceed across the bridge over Piney Fork Creek and continue on the trail.